My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 If you’re an avid hiker looking to explore the hillsides of Jiufen, one of the most popular hikes here is the 2.2-mile out-and-back Teapot Mountain Trail.
 This is a great hike to do either before or after exploring Jiufen Old Street!

-Pro Tip: If you’re looking for gifts to bring home, Jiufen is a great place to find traditional Chinese souvenirs, as I found these items to be few and far between in Taipei.
+Pro Tip: If you’re looking for gifts to bring home, Jiufen is a great place to find traditional Taiwanese souvenirs, as I found these items to be few and far between in Taipei.

 Don’t want to deal with the logistics of getting to Jiufen via public transportation?
 The most convenient way to see Jiufen (plus a few other awesome attractions) is via a guided tour.
 This is the one I recommend the most:

-I highly recommend this guided tour because it allows you to see Jiufen and Shifen both in one day.
-If you wanted to see both via public transportation, while doable, it would be a big pain in the butt (with lots of bus/train transferring) as the two towns are not that well connected.
+Honestly, if you wanna see Jiufen and Shifen both in one day, the easiest way is with a half-day guided tour.
+Doing it on your own via public transportation, while doable, is a big pain in the butt (with lots of bus/train transfers) because the two towns are not very well connected.

 Day 4: Ximen District